compromise-evident/ProximitySieve/README.md

 <br>
 <br>

-# Limit

-310-digit primes are mostly separated by 715.
+# Best for primes of 310 digits or less

+715 "consecutive composites" before hitting another prime is majority-natural for 310-digit primes.
+Generate aanything longer than 310 digits, and probability that it's prime begins to worsen gradually.
 [ln(10^310) ~= 315](https://www.wolframalpha.com/input?i=ln%2810%5E310%29).
-Primality probabilities of ProximitySieve begin to worsen gradually for primes longer than 310 digits.